zverok/time_math2/README.md

 [![Build Status](https://travis-ci.org/zverok/time_boots.svg?branch=master)](https://travis-ci.org/zverok/time_boots)
 [![Coverage Status](https://coveralls.io/repos/zverok/time_boots/badge.svg?branch=master)](https://coveralls.io/r/zverok/time_boots?branch=master)

-**TimeBoots** is a small, no-dependencies library attemting to make time steps easier.
+**TimeBoots** is a small, no-dependencies library attempting to make time steps easier.
 It provides you with simple, easy-to-remember API, without any monkey-patching of core Ruby classes, so it can be used alongside Rails or without it, for any purpose.